 What message will I be preaching?

-Obviously, you’ll be preaching about Jesus’ death, burial and resurrection.
+Obviously, you’ll be preaching about Jesus’ death, burial, and resurrection.
 The world is starving for hope, and the resurrection story is the greatest source of hope we have.
-But the greatest story ever told can be told many different ways and from many different angles.
-Here are just a few of the messages I’ve preached on Easter Sunday:
+But the greatest story ever told can be told in many different ways and from many different angles.

 What outreach events will we be hosting?